-With the recent tragic fires spreading across California in November 2018, the air quality levels in the San Francisco Bay Area and Los Angeles region have been exceptionally poor, leading to unhealthy levels for outdoor activities.
-For those lucky enough to have a Model X or S with the HEPA filter installed, they can take advantage of a special mode call “Bioweapon Defense Mode” that Tesla claims is 100X more effective than regular car filters.
-It not only removes smoke particles but also helps against allergens for those with asthma or other allergies.
+When the tragic fires struck California in November 2018, the air quality levels in the San Francisco Bay Area and Los Angeles region had extreme levels of pollution, enough where avoiding almost any outdoor activity was recommended.
+For those who were lucky enough to have Tesla Model X or new Model S electric vehicles with the HEPA filter installed, they were able to take advantage of a special mode call “Bioweapon Defense Mode” that Tesla Motors claims is 100X more effective than regular car filters.
+It not only removes smoke particles, gaseous pollutants and fine particulate matter, including mold spores, but also helps against allergens for those with asthma or other allergies.

 “Inspired by the air filtration systems used in hospitals, clean rooms, and the space industry, we developed a HEPA filtration system capable of stripping the outside air of pollen, bacteria, and pollution before they enter the cabin and systematically scrubbing the air inside the cabin to eliminate any trace of these particles.
 The end result is a filtration system hundreds of times more efficient than standard automotive filters, capable of providing the driver and her passengers with the best possible cabin air quality no matter what is happening in the environment around them.”

-Does the Model 3 Have a HEPA Filter?
+Does the Tesla Model 3 Have a HEPA Filter?

-According to a recent tweet my Elon in regards to the Model 3’s air filter:
+According to a recent tweet by Elon Musk in regards to the Model 3’s air filter: